felixarntz/ai-services/README.md

 ```

 If you want to test the plugin in its own built-in development environment, please follow the instructions in the [code contributing guidelines](./CONTRIBUTING.md#getting-started-with-writing-code).

+Once the AI Services plugin is installed and activated, you can configure the plugin with your AI service credentials using the _Settings > AI Services_ screen in the WP Admin menu.

 ## Using the plugin